CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 For data encryption we suggest the use of **Crypt4GH**, a tool originally designed to encrypt and share human genetic data according to the Global Alliance for Genomics and Health (GA4GH) file format.
 Crypt4GH uses asymmetric encryption.

 !!!Note
-If you include SDS public key during data encryption with Crypt4GH, the dataset will be automatically decrypted when uploaded into SD Desktop your computing enviroment from SD Connect.
+If you include SDS public key during data encryption with Crypt4GH, the dataset will be automatically decrypted when uploaded into SD Desktop your computing environment from SD Connect.